phunt/demoSecureMCP/src/app/tools/README.md

 - Interact with APIs
 - Execute business logic

+In this implementation, we use **FastMCP** to define these tools with a simple, declarative API.
+FastMCP provides:
+- Easy tool creation with minimal boilerplate
+- Built-in context for logging and progress tracking
+- Type-safe request/response handling with Pydantic
+- Async support for efficient I/O operations

-In this secure implementation, all tools require proper authentication and authorization.
+All tools in this secure implementation require proper authentication and authorization.

 ## Tool Architecture